IBM/watson-openscale-samples/training statistics/Score function templates for drift detection.md

 - [Custom Model Engine](#Custom)

 ## WML Model Engine: <a name="WML"></a>
 This section provides the score function templates for model deployed in WML.
-There are 2 formats specified (local model , online model) and user is free to choose any of the formats . **The templates specified below are common for binary / muticlass classification cases**.
+There are 2 formats specified (local model , online model) and user is free to choose any of the formats . **The templates specified below are common for binary / multi-class classification cases**.
 ### Local mode: <a name="LocalMode"></a>
 - Model stored in WML is retrieved and loaded in local environment.
 This model is used to score.
 ```
 def score(training_data_frame):
-    WML_CREDENTAILS = {
+    WML_CREDENTIALS = {
         <EDIT THIS>
     }
     try: